devinus/html-autoprefixer/README.md

 ## Usage

-There is only one available command.
+There is one command.
 It mirrors [autoprefixer-core](https://github.com/postcss/autoprefixer-core) API.

 You pass an html string to `.process`, and then call `.html` to return the processed html.